Getting Started with IASN

-What is the Iowa Aging Services Network (IASN)?
+What is the Iowa Aging Services Network (ILASN)?

 Why do I need to work with health plans?

-Skilled nursing facilities and other post-acute housing and service providers need to work more closely with health plans for the following reasons:
+Skilled nursing facilities and other post-acute service and housing providers need to work more closely with health plans for the following reasons:

-- Over 17 % of seniors in Iowa select a health plan that offers a Medicare Advantage product that includes coverage for skilled nursing home care (SNF-A benefits) as well as home care and other services your organization may provide.
-Last year, the number of Iowa Medicare beneficiaries choosing Medicare Advantage products grew by more than 20% and will likely continue to grow in the years ahead.
+25% of seniors in Iowa select a health plan that offers a Medicare Advantage product that includes coverage for skilled nursing home care (SNF-A benefits) as well as home care and other services your organization may provide.
+This number is growing and will likely continue to grow in the years ahead.
 It is important to have contracts under multiple plans so that you can serve these patients across your care continuum.

 What are the benefits of joining IASN?